Efficiency of stochastic coordinate proximal gradient methods on nonseparable composite optimization

 \end{definition}

-Note that for $q = 2$ in \eqref{eq:unifConv} we recover the usual definition of a strongly convex function.
-One important class of uniformly convex functions is $ \psi(x) = \frac{1}{q} \| x - \bar{x}\|^{q}$, where $\bar{x}$ is given, see e.g. \cite{Nes:19}.
+Note that for $r = 2$ in \eqref{eq:unifConv} we recover the usual definition of a strongly convex function.
+One important class of uniformly convex functions is $ \psi(x) = \frac{1}{r} \| x - \bar{x}\|^{r}$, with $\bar{x}$ fixed, see e.g., \cite{Nes:19}.
 Minimizing both sides of \eqref{eq:unifConv}, we also get:

-For nonconvex functions the usual notion replacing uniform convexity \eqref{eq:probConv} is the Kurdyka-Lojasiewicz (KL) property, which captures a broad spectrum of the local geometries that a nonconvex function can have \cite{BolDan:07}. \begin{definition} A differentiable function $\psi$ satisfies \textit{Kurdyka-Lojasiewicz (KL)} property if for every compact set $\Omega$ on which $\psi$ takes a constant value $\psi_*$ there exist $\delta, \epsilon >0$ such that one has:
+For nonconvex functions the usual notion replacing uniform convexity \eqref{eq:probConv} is the Kurdyka-Lojasiewicz property, which captures a broad spectrum of the local geometry that a nonconvex function can have \cite{BolDan:07}.

+\begin{definition} A differentiable function $\psi$ satisfies the \textit{Kurdyka-Lojasiewicz (KL)} property on a given compact set $\mathcal{X}$ on which $\psi$ takes a constant value $\psi_*$ if there exist $\gamma, \epsilon >0$ such that one~has: